AdobeDocs/experience-manager-desktop-app.en/help/best-practices-for-v1.md

 * **Use properly configured Dispatcher:** Use AEM Dispatcher for additional security and ensure that it is configured for [AEM desktop app connection to AEM behind a dispatcher](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html#ConnectingtoAEMBehindaDispatcher)

 * **Save bandwidth:** Consider turning off icon preview in Finder on Mac - when browsing the mounted repository using Finder.
 Finder requests each file to generate a preview and causes desktop app to download & cache the asset locally.
-Please note that while saving bandwidth it would also decrease user experinece for the users on desktop, so it should be done when working with repositories with large assets and/or limited bandwidth.
+Please note that while saving bandwidth it would also decrease user experience for the users on desktop, so it should be done when working with repositories with large assets and/or limited bandwidth.

+>[!NOTE]
+>
-**Note:** To turn off icon previews, in Finder go to View, select View Options, and then uncheck the "Show icon preview" option.
+>To turn off icon previews, in Finder go to View, select View Options, and then un-check the "Show icon preview" option.
 This only works for the current folder - to make it a default, click the "Use as default" button in the same window.

 ### Optimizing server performance {#optimizing-server-performance}